 Bipolar disorder (BD) is a mental health condition that affects approximately two per cent of the population.
 While many recognize it as a condition characterized by “high” and “low” mood swings, BD symptoms can also include auditory hallucinations.
 In fact, up to 25 per cent of people who have BD experience auditory hallucinations at some point during their illness.

-A better understanding of BP and auditory hallucinations is the focus of a new Canadian Institutes of Health Research (CIHR) funded study co-led by Dr. Natalia Jaworska, an early-career scientist at the University of Ottawa Institute of Mental Health Research (IMHR) at The Royal.
+A better understanding of BD and auditory hallucinations is the focus of a new Canadian Institutes of Health Research (CIHR) funded study co-led by Dr. Natalia Jaworska, an early-career scientist at the University of Ottawa Institute of Mental Health Research (IMHR) at The Royal.

 The study will be among the first to examine brain features of people with BD who do versus do not have auditory hallucinations.